 Assistant Clinical Professor

-Dr. Sarah Richling received her Ph.D. from the University of Nevada, Reno, 2017; Assistant Clinical Professor).
-Dr. Richling serves as the Practicum Coordinator of ABA services at Auburn University and is a Board Certified Behavior Analyst (2010), and volunteers in various capacities for the Behavior Analyst Certification Board.
-Dr. Richling is an Associate Editor for Behavior and Social Issues and has served as an editorial board member for Perspectives on Behavior Science and Conductual.
-Dr. Richling also serves as President (2021) for the Alabama Association for Behavior Analysis (ALABA) and a Member-at-Large on the Executive Committee (2019-2020).
-In addition, she serves as a Program Area Coordinator for Community, Social, and Sustainability Issues for the Association for Behavior Analysis International (ABAI) annual conference and a Planners Board member for Behaviorists for Social Responsibility (BFSR).
+Dr. Sarah Richling received her Ph.D. from the University of Nevada, Reno (2017) and is currently an Assistant Clinical Professor at Auburn University.
+Dr. Richling serves as the Practicum Coordinator of clinical training and services at Auburn, is a Board Certified Behavior Analyst (2010), and volunteers in various capacities for the Behavior Analyst Certification Board.
+Dr. Richling is an Associate Editor for Behavior and Social Issues and has served as an editorial board member and reviewer for various scholarly journals.
+Dr. Richling is the former President (2021) and current Executive Director for the Alabama Association for Behavior Analysis (ALABA).
+In addition, she serves as a Senior Program Area Coordinator for Community, Social, and Sustainability Issues at the Association for Behavior Analysis International (ABAI) annual conference and as a Planners Board member for Behaviorists for Social Responsibility (BFSR).

 Her current scholarly interests include the dissemination and adoption of evidence-based practice and continuing education, the empirical evaluation of ritualistic clinical practices, organizational and scientific system-building, the integration of the philosophical bases of behavioral science, and community and social issues including criminal behavior, advocacy, activism, and accompaniment.

 - PSYC 3500: Applied Behavior Analysis

 Longino, E. B., McDougale, C. M., Richling, S. M., & Palmier, J. (in press).
 Evaluation of a mastery criteria and maintenance using a most-to-least prompting hierarchy.
 Behavior Analysis in Practice.